Updated June 2017

 “I heart Bali” underpants?

 A t-shirt featuring our favourite friends Rhonda and Katut?

 Snap.
 Me too.

-So you can imagine my surprise when I landed in Seminyak (twice in the last year and a half, most recently in November 2015) to find more fabulous shops than you could poke a satay stick at.
+So you can imagine my surprise the first time I landed in Seminyak – I’ve since visited three times in the last three years, most recently in June 2017 – to find more fabulous shops than you could poke a satay stick at.

 What I found was different and interesting.
 More often than not, what I found was also substantially less expensive than their equivalent (if there is one) in Australia.

 So in this post, I’m sharing all my shopping intel.
 I’ve also set out some suggested shopping routes so you can get a sense of where everything is, which shops are located near each other and plan your shopping.
 (If you’d like my intel on Bali with Kids, head over here and What to Do on a Girl’s Trip to Bali here).

 Just a bit of housekeeping before we start.
 Firstly, all of the places below are situated in Seminyak, twenty minutes from Denpasar airport.
 However, some have online stores or stores in a number of locations.

 Also, when I’m talking prices, I have referred to the approximate equivalent in Australian dollars.

 Where to Shop for Women’s Clothing in Bali